sagi-z/CanvasCV/about.md

 --------------------
 * Easily extendable - create your own Shapes, Widgets and Themes and share them with others here if you want.
 * The X/Y coordination system is the same as the OpenCV coordination system.
-This way, if you detect someting at a position, you can start showing some FloatingText at that exact postion, Or if you want the user to mark someting on the image, you get back the exact coordinates.
+This way, if you detect someting at a position, you can start showing some Text at that exact postion, Or if you want the user to mark someting on the image, you get back the exact coordinates.
 * No external dependencies - **your code is compatible to all OpenCV environments**.

 ## Supported Shapes, Widgets and capabilities